isuryanarayanan/CardanoWarriorBot/README.md

 A community enabled bot for exploring NFT's by the CardanoWarrior game on the Cardano blockchain.

+## Donate
+This bot is free, but if you like what you see here's my cardano wallet address (ADA) `addr1q9hkd92zj5jfpnu3y6h05u0cqrec4rjmff83evcl9egn2fesfda49hjutl24g5f9ulvutmqf5mlzm8mzntlxyrqkudds6z6fc7`

 ## Features
 ### Search command